 Why Arvada Homes Benefit from Roof Upgrades

-The housing stock is equally varied.
+The housing stock is varied.
 Olde Town contains homes dating to the early 1900s, including properties in the Reno Park Addition and Stocke-Walter Addition historic districts.
 Lamar Heights and Oberon have 1960s ranches and split-levels.
-Club Crest, Sunland Hills, and Cameo Estates feature 1970s and 1980s homes.
-Candelas, Leyden Rock, and Whisper Creek offer modern construction from the 2010s and 2020s.
-Many older homes were built with materials and techniques that fall short of current performance standards.
-Upgrading brings them up to a level where they resist Arvada's weather instead of surrendering to it.
+Club Crest and Sunland Hills feature 1970s and 1980s homes.
+Candelas, Leyden Rock, and Whisper Creek offer modern construction.
+Many older homes were built with materials and techniques below current performance standards.

 Upgrade to Class 4 Impact-Resistant Shingles in Arvada